cedricmoorejr/neural-network-stock_prices/README.md

+This last interpolation method is called Spline Interpolation.
 A spline is a piecewise-defined function that consists of multiple polynomial segments, where each segment is determined by a set of control points.
 The order of the spline determines the degree of the polynomials